THEXN/TShock/Installation-instructions.md

 ## Installling
 ### Extract
-Extract the entire downloaded folder to a new folder with an appropriate name
+Extract the entire downloaded folder to a new folder with an appropriate name.

 ### Install
 In the new folder you have made, run TerrariaServer.exe, It will automatically create a ServerPlugins folder on startup.
 CLOSE the program

-Move the TShockAPI.dll to the ServerPlugins folder and run the TerrariaServer.exe again
+Move the TShockAPI.dll and the Newtonsoft.Json.dll to the ServerPlugins folder and run the TerrariaServer.exe again

 ### Become an Admin